NEW ACCREDITATION POINTS BASED MODEL ANNOUNCED: HELPING YOU TO CHOOSE YOUR OWN ACCREDITATION PATHWAY

 A key strategic priority of ARMS is to support the development of excellent research management professionals by providing a diverse and broadly accessible accreditation program, and other professional development opportunities.
 With this in mind, the Accreditation Council in late 2020 considered changes to ARMS' current accreditation program structure, namely accreditation at the Foundation and Advanced levels.
 While both programs have been well subscribed with over 540 graduates, it was agreed a slightly more flexible framework should be considered to enable members to fulfil their individual learning needs.
 This approach would help individuals choose their own accreditation pathway by selecting programs either from within the current suite of ARMS’ offerings or approved external programs and provide a meaningful pathway for upskilling and career progression.

 ARMS is now very pleased to announce that the Accreditation Council officially endorsed the implementation of this "New Points-Based Model of Accreditation".
-While it is understood that there is still some work operationally and at a policy level to be completed, it is anticipated that the Society will begin to transition and offer members three distinct accreditation pathways in 2022.

 Pathway 1: Foundation Level (25 points) – The Accreditation Council approved a model of assigning 25 points to candidates that had completed the current Foundation Level Accreditation Program (including the final assessment).
 These points may be used as credit for pathways 2 and 3 and that there will be no impact on individuals currently completing pathway 1: Foundation Level.